isabella232/netappfiles-go-snapshot-policy-sdk-sample/README.md

 1. Go installed \(if not installed yet, follow the [official instructions](https://golang.org/dl/)\)
 1. Azure Subscription
-1. Subscription needs to be enabled for Azure NetApp Files.
-For more information, please refer to [this](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist) document.
+1. Subscription needs to have Azure NetApp Files resource provider registered.
+For more information, see [Register for NetApp Resource Provider](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register).
-1. Register the snapshot policy Feature.
-For more information, see [Registration steps in Manage snapshots by using Azure NetApp Files](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-manage-snapshots#register-the-feature).
-(This step is applicable only during the preview state of the snapshot policy feature.)
 1. Resource Group created
 1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, see [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies).
 1. Adjust variable contents within the `var()` block at `example.go` file to match your environment.
 1. For this sample Go console application work, authentication is required.
 The chosen method for this sample is service principals:
     * Within an [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart) session, make sure you're logged in at the subscription where you want to be associated with the service principal by default:

       ```bash
       az account show